-The L1C backscatter inputs to the L2SMA retrieval were evaluated for pre-beta and beta, and finally the validated release, in order to understand algorithm behavior and sensitivity to the radar input.
-The beta level performance of the L1 radar measurements is summarized in Table 2.
-The major characteristics of the L1C S0 beta are (see the L1C S0 beta release report)
+The L1C backscatter inputs to the L2SMA retrieval were evaluated for the validated release, in order to understand algorithm behavior and sensitivity to the radar input.
+The validated level performance of the L1 radar measurements is summarized in Table 2.
+The major characteristics of the validated L1C_S0 are (see the L1C_S0 validated release report)